wieslawsoltes/Xaml.Behaviors/docfx/index.md

-# Avalonia.Xaml.Behaviors
+# XAML Behaviors for Avalonia

-Welcome to the Avalonia.Xaml.Behaviors documentation.
+Welcome to the XAML Behaviors for Avalonia documentation.